rezeau/moodle-block_glossary_export_to_quiz/README.txt

    9. You can use the SHORTANSWER or the MULTICHOICE questions in a quiz.

   10. You can use the SHORTANSWER questions to create one or more Random Short-Answer MATCHING questions.
-  Note.- At the time of writing, the Random Short-Answer MATCHING question type is working in Moodle 2.0 but not working in Moodle 2.1.
+  Note.- At the time of writing, the Random Short-Answer MATCHING question type is working in Moodle 2.0 but not working in Moodle 2.1 and later versions, pending resolution of bug https://tracker.moodle.org/browse/MDL-27414.

 -----------
 ONLINE HELP